 Q - You mentioned 10 million vehicles. what is the size of your market?
 Can you tell us how many vehicles are connected today in the US from which you could get data?

-A – Our current car park of vehicles actively sending data is just over 10 million, however, Wejo has access to over 52 million Connected Vehicles worldwide.
+A – Our current car park of vehicles actively sending data is 10.3 million Connected Vehicles worldwide.
 It is expected that there will be around 146 million Connected Vehicles across the US by 2030, and Wejo projects to have a market share of around a third of this by the same period.